niguezrandomityengine/guide/guide.md

   }
   ```
-- These are merely 4 instances of generating a pseudo-random number, the user could use this numbers in infinite possibilities by using   dynamic slot selection, cross stitching sequence and using them as a salt to hash with user's address, nonce.
+- These are merely 4 instances of generating a pseudo-random number, the user could use this numbers in infinite possibilities by using   dynamic slot selections, cross stitching sequences and using them as a salt to hash with user's address or nonce.

 ## Off-Chain Usage
 - For off-chain application use web3.js library, Javascript and the contract (application binary interface) ABI.